Prevailing prayer, a more sure word of prophecy

-Jesus Christ, Almighty Jehovah God's "only" begotten Son, throughout the gospels instructs us to pray.
-God's Holy Word declares: We ask, we receive, we seek, and we find.
+Jesus Christ, Almighty Jehovah God’s only begotten Son, throughout the gospels instructs us to pray.
+As God’s Holy Word declares: We ask, we receive, we seek, and we find.
 We knock and the door is opened unto us.

-We must first surrender our lives to Christ through conviction from His Holy Spirit.
-We must accept God's grace and forgiveness by faith, through His shed blood at Calvary (see Matthew 7:7-12 and Luke 11:9-13).
+We must first surrender our lives to Christ through conviction from his Holy Spirit.
+We must accept God’s grace and forgiveness by faith, through his shed blood at Calvary ( Matthew 7:7-12 and Luke 11:9-13).

 “Knowing this first, that no prophecy of the scripture is of any private interpretation.
 For the prophecy came not in old time by the will of man: but holy men of God spake as they were moved by the Holy Ghost.”